devtut/generate/docs/python/create-virtual-environment-with-virtualenvwrapper-in-windows.md

 ---
-metaTitle Create virtual environment with virtualenvwrapper in windows description Virtual environment with virtualenvwrapper for windows
+metaTitle: Create virtual environment with virtualenvwrapper in windows
+description: Virtual environment with virtualenvwrapper for windows
 ---

 # Create virtual environment with virtualenvwrapper in windows